 String painting is such a great art idea for both adults and kids.
 You don’t need any special skills or equipment and it’s really easy to create really cool looking paintings!

 All three of my kids really enjoyed this project.
 My kids LOVED seeing the art that their string designs made.
 And so did I!

-I’ve included LOTS of photos in the post below (mostly because they’re all so pretty I couldn’t decide which ones to delete!).
-You can see what worked for us… and what completely failed!
+I’ve included lots of photos in the post below so you can see what worked for us… and what sort of flopped!

 Check out our video on How to Make a String Painting using Watercolors:

 Looking for even more fun and simple art projects?
 Here’s a few of our favourites:

 The full printable instructions are at the end of this post.
 Here’s a list of affiliate links to products on Amazon that are similar to the supplies we used to make this artwork: